 Which is madness we know but stay with us.

 That means what we do is different and we're not for everyone.
 What we do is offer strategic solutions for where you’re at instead of simply selling you product or insurance like a used car salesman.
-We want to coach you, educate you and ultimately help you one on one if you need it.
+We want to financially empower you, educate you, hold you accountable, coach you and ultimately help you one on one if you need it.

 We do this through our online courses, our webinar series, our programs, our books and workbooks but also through one on one appointments.